 It’s a side of my usually sunny son very few people have seen.
-These outbursts only occur in the van, which means it’s reserved for his parents.
-He’s almost 12 now, and this has been going on for most of his life – strap his wheelchair in, and the boy is a finicky, ticking time bomb that may or may not go off.
-It’s a safe bet that if we’ve got to drive anywhere that takes more than an hour, or if we’re stuck in traffic, it will go off.
+These outbursts only occur in the van, so it’s reserved mostly for his parents.
+He’s almost 15 now (12 when I originally wrote this post), and this has been going on for most of his life – strap his wheelchair in the van, and the boy becomes a ticking, fickle time bomb.
+Will it go off this time?
+It’s a safe bet that if we’ve got to drive anywhere that takes more than an hour, or if we’re stuck in traffic, it will.

-So, last Friday night, Joey and I went to a ballgame.
-We won tickets to see the Atlanta Braves host the Washington Nationals at Turner Field.
-My friend, Ron Currens (yes, that Ron Currens) entered Joey in the Superior Plumbing contest.
-They give away tickets to a few special needs kids for each ballgame, set them up in a fancy club level section (great seats, tables, little TVs, a wait staff – high times for an inveterate bleacher bum).
+So, a few years ago Joey and I went to a ballgame in Atlanta, just the two of us.
+We won tickets to see the Braves host the Washington Nationals at Turner Field.
+My buddy, Ron Currens, entered Joey in the Superior Plumbing contest.
+They give away tickets to a few special needs kids for each ballgame, set them up in the fancy club level section.

-If drinking and driving were legal, I would’ve drank, a lot, and then I would’ve drove.
-Instead, Jane packed everything Joey needs to be the best Joey he can be – evening medicines (there are three), multiple syringes, a G-tube, a couple of boxes of liquid supper to be injected through the G-tube, a Braves hat.
+Unfortunately, whiskey was not part of the preparations for the father-son ballgame excursion into the Big City.
+Instead, Jane packed everything Joey needs to be the best Joey he can be – evening medicines (there are three), multiple syringes, a G-tube, a couple of boxes of liquid supper, a Braves hat.

-We hit the road, and Joey was in great spirits, excited to be going to the game.
-This always happens.
-He’s always excited, genuinely happy, to be going somewhere.
-I knew the bomb would probably go off at some point, so I had the iPod and earphones, my only defense against the guttural shrapnel would surely be coming my way.
-It happened when we hit bumper-to-bumper, 10-mph traffic just north of Midtown, and it continued, unrelenting, until just before we reached the valet parking section outside the ballpark.
+We started the 95-mile trip to Turner Field and the boy was in great form, really excited to about going to the game.
+The bomb went off when we hit bumper-to-bumper, 10-mph traffic just north of Midtown, and it continued, unrelenting, until just before we reached the valet parking section outside the ballpark.

 “Hope you like Freddie Freeman,” says Jack.

-He was back.
-The PTSD was gone.
-By the time Freddie singled in the Braves’ only other run in a 3-2 loss, Joey was smiling, and making a variety of fancy moves and happy sounds.
-He became Citizen Joe, politician and PR boy.
+He’d became Citizen Joe, politician and PR boy.
 We met Jay Cunningham, founder and owner of Superior Plumbing, who says he’s gotten more out of this free tickets program than any of the contest winners, and I believe him.
 Then we spent the last couple of innings strolling around the stadium, out in the bleachers, rolling from foul pole to foul pole.
-One girl offered to take our picture together, another guy offered to give Joe a foul ball he managed to capture – we gave him a high five and let him keep his souvenir.
+One girl offered to take our picture together, another guy offered to give Joe a foul ball he’d caught – we gave him a high five and let him keep the souvenir.